actions/setup-go/README.md

 ### Custom Download Base URL

 You can specify a custom base URL for downloading Go distributions.
-This is useful for organizations that mirror Go distributions or use custom Go builds like [Microsoft Go](https://github.com/microsoft/go).
+This is useful for organizations that mirror Go distributions or use custom Go builds like [Microsoft build of Go](https://github.com/microsoft/go).

 **Microsoft build of Go Example:**